Lacosst0/pathfinding-playground/README.md

 # TODO

 0. Decouple visual representation from actual data (for map)
+1. Hot-reloading
-1. Pre-compiled binaries
+2. Pre-compiled binaries
-2. More examples
+3. More examples
-3. Detect if path is actually valid
+4. Detect if path is actually valid
-4. See TimelineActions in realtime
+5. See TimelineActions in realtime
-5. Confetti!
+6. Confetti!
-6. load_map in wit
+7. load_map in wit
-7. Animate fox
+8. Animate fox
-8. Coins as more goals
+9. Coins as more goals